KMSAP/GrabNGo_CheckInNOut/README.md

 # ❓ 문제 인식 (Problem Definition)
-In February 2020, with the rapid spread of Covid-19, a new form of society called ‘Contact-free society’, has penatrated almost every fields such as retail, distribution, and remote learning. <br>
+In February 2020, with the rapid spread of Covid-19, a new form of society called ‘Contact-free society’, has penatrated almost every fields such as retail, distribution, or remote learning. <br>
+So-called generation 2030 has shown unique consumption pattern.
+From before the pendemic, many people in this group has been reluctant to shop while directly meeting other individuals.
-At the same time, as a result of the 2030 generation's tendency to not want to meet directly with employees and the demand for labor cost reduction of distributors, the untact consumption pattern has gradually expanded. <br>
+This tendency plus the demand for labor cost reduction of distributors have accelerated the expansion of the 'contact-free consumption pattern'. <br>
 Untact stores that operate without people or cash are receiving more attention due to the impact of Covid-19. <br>
 According to the increase in demand for Zipcock in the aftermath of Corona 19, online shopping transactions in the third quarter of this year reached the highest level since statistics.
 At the same time, increasing demand from consumers who want to purchase products after checking them with the naked eye in a safe environment.